rennemannd/MERN-Heroku-Template/README.md

 ## Getting Started
 This repository aims to assist you in beginning work on a MERN stack application with a solid file structure as a foundation.
 To get started make a copy of this template repo for your project teams.

 Since this project will hold both the client application and the server application there will be node modules in two different places.
-To install in both places run `npm run-script install-all` which is a script we have defined in package.json .
+First run `npm install` from the root.
+After this you will run `npm run-script install-all` from the root.
+From now on run this command anytime you want to install all modules again.
+This is a script we have defined in package.json .

 ## File structure
 ####`client` - Holds the client application    -